sanmue/arch-linux-installation-guide/README.md

 - in a single command:
   - `btrfs subvolume create /mnt/{@,@home,@varlog,@swap,@snapshots}`
-- or individual:
+- or individual commands:
   - `btrfs subvolume create /mnt/@` # root
   - `btrfs subvolume create /mnt/@home` # home folder
   - `btrfs subvolume create /mnt/@varlog` # log files
   - `btrfs subvolume create /mnt/@swap` # for swap file # can be skipped if you want to have only zram
   - `btrfs subvolume create /mnt/@snapshots` # snapshot folder
-- ... and others:
+- ... and others you may want to create:

 > **Tip:**
->
 > - Consider creating subvolumes for other directories that contain data you do not want to include in snapshots and rollbacks of the @ subvolume, such as `/var/cache`, `/var/spool`, `/var/tmp`, `/var/lib/machines` (systemd-nspawn), `/var/lib/docker` (Docker), `/var/lib/postgres` (PostgreSQL), and other data directories under `/var/lib/`.
 >   - e.g.: `/var/lib/libvirt/images` (Virtual machine images), `/srv`, `/tmp`, `/opt`
 > - But the pacman database in `/var/lib/pacman` must stay on the root subvolume (@).